MicrosoftDocs/microsoft-365-community/Community/glossary.md

 A set of policies for identifying, alerting and securing sensitive information types found in content across the Microsoft 365 platform.

+### Development Operations (DevOps)

+DevOps generally refers to both the automation of recurring processes and the improvement of those processes over time.

 ### Disaster Recovery (DR)

 The planning and practice of ensuring systems are available when a disaster occurs or that they can be restored as quickly as possible.